Join the movement

 In the US and around the world, smog was becoming deadly and evidence was growing that pollution led to developmental delays in children.
 Biodiversity was in decline as a result of the heavy use of pesticides and other pollutants.

 The global ecological awareness was growing, and the US Congress and President Nixon responded quickly.
-In July of the same year, they created the Environmental Protection Agency, and robust environmental laws such as the Clear Water Act and the Endangered Species Act, among many.
+In July of the same year, they created the Environmental Protection Agency, and robust environmental laws such as the Clean Water Act and the Endangered Species Act, among many.

 Earth Day is now a global event each year, and we believe that more than 1 billion people in 192 countries now take part in what is the largest civic-focused day of action in the world.